 The republic of Taiwan lives under the constant threat of invasion by China, which views the island as its own territory and has vowed to seize it one day, by force if necessary.
-After 27 Chinese warplanes invade airspace of Taiwan, Taiwan speaks out.
+After 27 Chinese warplanes invaded the airspace of Taiwan, Taiwan spoke out.

 Beijing has ramped up pressure on Taiwan since President Tsai Ing-wen came to power in 2016, as she rejects its stance that the island is part of “one China.”